dustinpfister/blog_posts/_posts/linux-chmod.md

 <!-- more -->

-## 1 - Uisng the Linux ls -l command to check status of permissions before using chmod
+## 1 - Using the Linux ls -l command to check status of permissions before using chmod

 Before using the Linux chmod command to change file access permissions it is first necessary to check the current status of file access permissions.
 One simple command for doing to is the [Linux ls command with the -l option](/2020/10/14/linux-ls/) to print a long from of all and any files found.